GLOBAL MARKETS-Dollar gains on ECB stimulus talk, stocks decline

 Lower-rated euro zone bonds rallied after ECB President Mario Draghi gave his clearest signal yet that policy-makers might act in June to stem slowing inflation and bolster a fragile economic recovery in the single currency bloc.

-Italian, Spanish and Irish borrowing costs fell to record lows after the ECB raised the prospect that it could embark on an asset purchase program if inflation remained persistently low.
+Italian and Spanish borrowing costs fell to record lows after the ECB raised the prospect that it could embark on an asset purchase program if inflation remained persistently low.

 Spain and Italy, which two years ago were at the forefront of the euro zone debt crisis, badly need the recovery to gain traction to curb high debt levels.

-John Doyle, currency strategist at Tempus Inc in Washington, said the euro's decline from Thursday has eased a bit and that Draghi has tried in the past to talk down the currency's strength.
+John Doyle, currency strategist at Tempus Inc in Washington, said the euro's decline from Thursday has eased a bit and that Draghi in the past has tried to talk down the euro's strength.

-A measure of global equity performance, MSCI's all-country world index, fell 0.27 percent after advancing to its highest since November 2007 on Thursday.
+A measure of global equity performance, MSCI's all-country world index, fell 0.48 percent after advancing to its highest level since November 2007 on Thursday.

-On Wall Street, the major stock indices rebounded, but still traded near their level at the beginning of the year.
+On Wall Street, the major stock indices also declined, trading near their level at the beginning of the year.
 The benchmark S&P 500 is up a bit more than 1 percent for the year, and has traded within a rough 35-point range for two months.

 Brent crude gave up initial gains as investors worried that the spreading conflict in Ukraine could disrupt supply from Russia, the world's top oil producer.